 Education and Previous Positions

-For his teaching Gerhard Speckbacher has received WU’s Excellent Teaching Award, the University of Ulm Teaching Award and the “WU ÖH Best Undergraduate Lecturer Award”.
+For his teaching Gerhard Speckbacher has received the Austrian State Award for Excellent Teaching, "Ars Docendi 2016", WU’s Excellent Teaching Award, the University of Ulm Teaching Award and the “WU ÖH Best Undergraduate Lecturer Award”.

 Gerhard Speckbacher teaches classes on General Management, Strategy Implementation, Performance Management, and Management Control.
 From 2007-2011 he has been director of the MBA Program Controlling & Finance.
 Since 2000 he directs the specialization in Strategic Management and Management Control (SBWL Unternehmensführung) which has repeatedly been the best rated specialization at WU according to student and alumni surveys.
 He served in WU’s steering committee to develop the new WU Bachelor program and co-designed and co-directs WU’s Master program Strategy, Innovation and Management Control.
 He initiated and implemented WUs introductory course to Business (“Einführung in die BWL”) which is based on a new concept of “problem-based learning.”
 He teaches this course to groups of 2.000-3.000 students using a range of interactive teaching and blended learning concepts which have earned several teaching awards.